Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Conclusions and Future Challenges

+\item[\ref{sec:cpt-MDP-algo}] The presentation of the risk-sensitive RL algorithm with CPT as the underlying risk measure is based on \textcite{prashanth2015cumulative,prashanth2018cpt}.
+In Proposition \ref{prop:cpt-est}, we presented a concentration bound for CPT-value estimation assuming that the underlying distribution has bounded support.
+Recent work in \textcite{bhat2019concentration} provides more general concentration bound results assuming sub-Gaussian and sub-exponential distributions.

+\item[\ref{sec:coherent-algo}] The case of coherent risk measure is based on \textcite{tamar2015coherent}.
+For an introduction to coherent risk measures and their dual representation, the reader is referred to \textcite[Section 6.3]{shapiro2014lectures}.
+In particular, the risk envelope for CVaR presented in \eqref{eq:cvar-envelope} and the justification for the saddle point $\xi_\theta^*$ leading to \eqref{eq:cvar-grad-special} are based on Example 6.16 of \textcite{shapiro2014lectures}. \end{description}}

-\section{Conclusions and Future Challenges}
+\chapter{Conclusions and Future Challenges}

-In this article, we considered MDP problems that incorporate a variety of risk measures.
-The problems investigated encompassed discounted, average, and SSP settings.
-In the first two settings, the risk measure was variance (for the total and per period, respectively), whereas the SSP setting considered CVaR.
-CPT was the final risk measure that applied to all three settings.
-The algorithms had to grapple with a few challenges: (i) lack of structure, leading to failure of classic DP methods (e.g., policy iteration for variance-constrained MDPs); (ii) lack of gradient information for the risk measures; and (iii) in the case of CVaR, challenges in estimation.
+In this book, we considered MDP problems that incorporate a variety of risk measures in discounted-cost, average-cost, and SSP settings.
+The risk measures considered were variance (both total and per period), CVaR, chance constraints, CPT, and coherent risk measures.
+Challenges encountered in the various problem settings include the following: (i) lack of structure, leading to failure of classic DP methods (e.g., policy iteration for variance-constrained MDPs); (ii) lack of gradient information for the risk measures; and (iii) challenges in estimation, in the case of CVaR and CPT.